VivianDQ/SGD-TS/README.md

 ```
 mkdir data
 ```
 If ``data`` folder already exists, you should skip this step.
-Then download the Forest cover type data - ``covtype.data.gz`` from [UCI's website](http://archive.ics.uci.edu/ml//machine-learning-databases/covtype/) and save it inside the ``data`` folder.
+Then download the Forest cover type data - ``covtype.data.gz`` from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml//machine-learning-databases/covtype/) and save it inside the ``data`` folder.
 Do not change the name of the data and there is no need to unzip the data.

 The experiments on this dataset have two scenarios: